A Car Enthusiast’s Dream – Driving A Nissan GTR Rental in Japan

 In the second installment of the movie franchise, Paul’s character pulls up in a car that made most movie-goers insanely jealous, the same R34 Skyline GTR I saw in Japan.
 If you’re doing a quick Google search, you might be wondering why a 20+-year-old Japanese supercar is such a big deal.

 Aside from its immense history, it is currently (for the most part) illegal to own in the United States.
-Most American car enthusiasts have never even seen a Skyline in person, less driven one.
+Most American car enthusiasts have never even seen a Skyline in person, a less driven one.

 I started my search again.
 Was there a way for me to see one up close, ride in one, or possibly even drive it?
 My searching brought me to two options, a guided tour around Mt Fuji or a specialty car rental near Tokyo where I could drive a Nissan GTR rental.